Skip to content ↓

 Other staff working in our class are:

-Mrs Miller (Tuesday-Friday), Miss Walker (Mon-Thurs), Mrs Bates (Monday), Mrs Gravenor (Wednesday PM)
+Mrs Miller (Tuesday-Friday), Miss Walker (Mon-Thurs), Mrs Bates (Monday)

 Important dates for the diary this term for Kestrel Class:

-PE will take place on Tuesday afternoons and we will be playing tag rugby.
+PE will take place on Monday afternoons.
 Please send your child to school in their school PE kit.

 Our learning this term:

-Maths: We are continuing to learn about Fractions.
+Maths: We are continuing to learn about shape, measure, co-ordinates and decimals.

 Learning at home for Kestrel Class :